unknownhad/Himanshu-Home/content/posts/29-11-2025-how-i-found-europa-eu-compromise.md

 The fact I had to go via Twitter and friends to find the right reporting contact is… not ideal.

-A simple, well-maintained **security.txt**, or even a clear "Report a vulnerability" page, can:
+A simple well-maintained **security.txt** or even a clear "Report a vulnerability" page can:

 - reduce the time from discovery to report
 - avoid reports getting lost in generic inboxes